octo-kumo/pixiv-manager/README.md

 ## Running it

+Requires your pixiv refresh token.

 Requires a custom fork of pixivj, maybe I will try to remove this dependency in the future.

+(Cloning this repository does not mean you can run it)